 The Maldives’ clear waters offer some of the best diving opportunities you’ll find anywhere in the world.

-Immersion is Velassaru’s own PADI dive centre offering diving for every level from beginner to professional.
+Immersion is Velassaru’s own PADI dive center offering diving for every level from beginner to professional.
 PADI courses for all ages and abilities can be booked as well as bespoke diving courses and trips.
 A digital underwater photographer and equipment is also available to capture your diving experiences.

 The over-water spa has ten separate treatment rooms offering a range of treatments and techniques including Thai, Balinese, Swedish and Shiatsu.